Curriculum Newsletter Spring 1

 Prime Area: Communication and Language Development

 The children will continue to develop language skills through class and group discussion, role play and everyday talk.
-Our Talk For Writing story is ‘Owl Babies’ by Martin Waddell.
-We will also look at a ‘recount’ as a non-fiction focus.
-During story time the children will be encouraged to join in with repeated refrains and anticipate events.
-Adults will model and support speech through play with the children.
+Our Talk for Writing story is ‘Whatever Next!’ by Jill Murphy.
+We will also look at an ‘instruction’ as a non-fiction focus.
+During story time the children will be encouraged to join in with repeated refrains and anticipate events in stories.
+They will be given the opportunity to answer ‘how’ and ‘why’ questions.
+Adults will support speech through play with the children and introduce and model specific vocabulary linked to the topic.

 Prime Area: Physical Development

-We will continue to develop the children’s fine motor skills and our fine motor area will change weekly to include, nuts and bolts, threading, cutting and using tongs and tweezers.
+We will continue to develop the children’s fine motor skills and our fine motor area will change weekly to include, pegboards, hammering, rubber stamps, cutting and using tongs and tweezers.
 This will develop the hand and finger muscles needed for writing.
-The children will continue to have opportunities to use the outside classroom to develop their gross motor skills and they will focus on moving and balancing.
+The children will use the outside classroom to develop their gross motor skills and they will have the opportunity to move in various ways and play games that involve running, chasing and negotiating space.
 All children are encouraged to put on and zip up their coats independently.
 At home please help your child to learn how to do this.

 Specific Area: Literacy

 We will be exploring a range of fiction and fact books related to the topic, in both small and larger groups.
-Our class author is Julia Donaldson.
+Our class author is Sue Hendra.
 Bug Club books are updated regularly online for your child and are an excellent way of supporting their reading and comprehension development.
-Daily Phonic sessions will enable children to develop their phonic skills at their own rate.
+Daily Phonic sessions will enable children to develop their phonic skills.
 Please continue to support their learning in this area by practising with your child often and remember to return their phonic folders daily.
-Children who are reading books need to return their reading folder every day and you are encouraged to read with your child at home daily if possible.
-In writing the children are encouraged to have a go and use their phonic knowledge.
+Children who are reading books need to return their reading folder every day.
+Please read with your child every day at home.
+In writing the children are encouraged to have a go and use their phonic knowledge to write words and short sentences.
 They will be encouraged to write their name at every opportunity.

 Specific Area: Mathematics

-Mathematical activities will include counting, number rhymes, number hunts and recognising and ordering numbers.
-We will use the resource Numicon to develop understanding of number concepts.
+Mathematical activities will include counting forwards and back from a given number, number hunts and recognising and ordering numbers.
+The children will begin practical addition and subtraction.
+We will continue to use the resource Numicon to develop understanding of number concepts.
 The children will practise writing numerals using a variety of materials both inside and outdoors.
-They will explore time, capacity, weight and money and develop their mathematical language.
+They will explore shape, pattern, time, capacity, weight and money and develop their mathematical language.
 The children will receive Maths homework on Fridays to be returned by Wednesday.
 Additionally, children are encouraged to practice Mathletics at home regularly.

 Specific Area: Understanding the World